Kaydarin/server-setup/README.md

   sudo ufw status
   ```

-  The output is as below
+  The output is should looking like below

   ```
   Status: active